 KEEPING YOUR RECORDS SAFELY

-This practice complies with the Data Protection Act (1998) and General Data Protection Regulation (GDPR) 2018.
+This practice aims to comply with the Data Protection Act 2018, The General Data Protection Regulations (GDPR) the guidelines on the Information Commissioner’s website as well as our own professional guidelines and requirements.
 This means that we will ensure that your information is processed fairly and lawfully.

 WHAT PERSONAL DATA DO WE NEED TO HOLD?

-In order to provide you with a high stanndard of dental care and attention, we need to hold personal information about you.
-This personal data comprises:
+In order to provide you with a high standard of dental care and attention, we need to process personal information about you.
+It is essential that your details are accurate and up to date.
+Always check that your personal details are correct when you visit us and please inform us of any changes as soon as possible.

 WHY DO WE HOLD INFORMATION ABOUT YOU?